omni-us/jsonargparse/README.rst

 to automatically add arguments from signatures to a parser.
 Additional to this feature, a type hint can also be used independently when adding a single argument to the parser.
-For example, an argument that can be :code:`None` or a float in the range :code:`(0, 1)` or a positive int could be added using type hints as follows:
+For example, an argument that can be :code:`None` or a float in the range :code:`(0, 1)` or a positive int could be added using a type hint as follows:

 .. code-block:: python